richardfan1126/nitro-enclaves-eif-build-action/README.md

 * `dockerfile-path`

+    (Default: `Dockerfile`)

-    The name of the Dockerfile used to build the EIF file.
+    The path of the Dockerfile used to build the EIF file.

+    This path is relative to `docker-build-context-path`

 ### Outputs